datanalyst/Smarthphone_Activity/README.md

 2. The "run_analysis.R" file contains the R code that does the following:
   - downloads the dataset "Human Activity Recognition Using Smartphones" from UCI
   - unzips data in the UCI HAR Dataset folder in your working directory
+  - performs data cleaning on UCI data
-  - generates a new file "tidy_data.txt" in your working directory.
+  - generates a tidy data - called "tidy_data.txt" - in your working directory.

 ##Execution